-Have you ever had a package that was supposed to be delivered to your customer, but there were delays or it didn’t arrive as expected?
+Have you ever had a package that was supposed to be delivered to your customer, but there were delays, or it didn’t arrive as expected?
 This can be frustrating for you and your customers.
 In this blog, we will talk about shipment exceptions.
 We will explain what they are, why they happen, and what you can do to prevent them.

 Shipment exceptions can be compared to a game of building blocks.
-Just like in the game, each block in the shipping process is vital.
+Like in the game, each block in the shipping process is vital.
 If something goes wrong with one block, the whole tower can come crashing down.
 But if you are careful and pay attention to every block, you can build a strong tower that won’t fall over.

 So What Are Shipment Exceptions?

 When things happen unexpectedly that interrupt delivery, they’re called shipment exceptions.
 Examples of shipment exceptions include bad weather, problems with transportation, wrong addresses, and issues with customs.
 These things can happen during shipping, at any point, from pick up to delivery.